eapowertools/qs-admin-playbook/docs/asset_management/data_connections/analyze_data_connections.md

 ### How-to
 {:.no_toc}

-The process to answer this question is addressed in the **What are the most widely used data connections?**, by navigating to the _Usage_ sheet and filtering on the **Executed By** filter.
+The process to answer this question is addressed in the [What are the most widely used data connections?](#what-are-the-most-widely-used-data-connections?) section above, and can be achieved by navigating to the _Usage_ sheet and filtering on the **Executed By** filter.

 ### Action
 {:.no_toc}